Hell in a Cell (2018): Aftermath

+The 2018 event would be the only Hell in a Cell to take place in the month of September, as the following year's event returned Hell in a Cell to its regular October slot.
+In 2021, however, the series was moved up to June until the event's discontinuation in 2023.

 Raw

 The following night on Raw, Universal Champion Roman Reigns stated that Brock Lesnar was owed a rematch, but didn't think he'd do what he did at Hell in a Cell.
 Reigns called out Lesnar, but got Strowman instead.
 Strowman then stated that Lesnar was the reason that Reigns was still the champion.
 Afterwards, acting general manager Baron Corbin interrupted, and informed Reigns that he would be defending the title against Lesnar and Strowman in a triple threat match at Crown Jewel.
 However, Corbin noted how banged up Reigns was from Hell in a Cell, and earned himself a title match against Reigns, which was scheduled for that episode's main event.
 The match initially ended in a disqualification win for Reigns after Corbin struck him with a chair, only for Corbin to restart the match under no disqualification rules.
 Strowman and Raw Tag Team Champions Drew McIntyre and Dolph Ziggler tried to interfere, only for Seth Rollins and Dean Ambrose to intercept them and allow Reigns to pin Corbin to retain.
 The animosity between the two teams continued to heat up, and at Super Show-Down, The Shield (Reigns, Ambrose, and Rollins) defeated Strowman, McIntyre, and Ziggler.
-On the October 22 episode of Raw, however, Reigns announced that his leukemia, which had been in remission since late 2008, had legitimately relapsed.
-This turned the scheduled triple threat match into a singles match between Lesnar and Strowman for the now vacant title.
+On the October 22 episode, however, Reigns announced that his leukemia, which had been in remission since late 2008, had legitimately relapsed.
+This turned the scheduled triple threat match into a singles match between Lesnar and Strowman for the vacant title.
 Later that night, Rollins and Ambrose faced McIntyre and Ziggler in a rematch for the Raw Tag Team Championship, where Rollins and Ambrose were victorious.
 Afterwards, Ambrose turned on Rollins.

-Also on Raw, after Drew McIntyre defeated Dean Ambrose, Corbin asked Ziggler if he would be invoking his championship rematch clause against Intercontinental Champion Seth Rollins.
+Also on Raw, after Drew McIntyre defeated Dean Ambrose, Baron Corbin asked Dolph Ziggler if he would be invoking his championship rematch clause against Intercontinental Champion Seth Rollins.
 If Rollins was unable to compete, he would have been stripped of the title, which would have been awarded to Ziggler.
 Rollins did show up, and retained against Ziggler.